I Met Pope Leo XIV in Rome — Here’s How You Can Too

 Final Thoughts

 Meeting the pope is an incredible opportunity, but with more than 1 billion catholics around the world, few actually get the chance to do so.
 By offering preferential treatment to disabled attendees of the Wednesday general audience, the Church has granted an enormous gift to those of us with disabilities.
-My brief interaction with Pope Francis is a moment I will treasure long into the future, and I hope you also will have that opportunity!
+My brief interaction with Pope Leo is a moment I will treasure long into the future, and I hope you also will have that opportunity!

 Subscribe to the Wheelchair Travel Newsletter for accessible travel updates.

-Receive accessible travel news and updates straight to your inbox, and learn from one of the world's most traveled wheelchair users.
+Receive accessible travel stories straight to your inbox, and learn from one of the world's most traveled wheelchair users.

 Great!
 Check your inbox and click the link to confirm your subscription.